-'Immunity Passports' for Covid-19 May Lead to Discrimination, Intentional Infections: Scientists
+'Immunity Passports' For Covid-19 May Lead to Discrimination, Intentional Infections: Scientists

-As countries scramble to stem the spread of COVID-19, the debate over 'immunity passports' is gathering steam with some governments pushing for documents that certify a person immune and several experts saying the claim would not just be specious but also lead to discrimination and 'intentional' cases.
+As countries scramble to stem the spread of COVID-19, the debate over 'immunity passports' is intensifying with some governments pushing for documents that certify a person immune and several experts saying the claim would not just be specious but also lead to discrimination and intentional cases.

 With a vaccine several months, if not a year, away, the proposal for a document to certify that an individual has been infected and therefore immune to SARS-CoV-2, which causes the infection, is centre-stage of discussion as the world navigates its way out of the pandemic.